-GASB Statement No. 92, Omnibus 2020 ("GASB 92") aims to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
-GASB 92 will address a variety of topics and include specific provisions about individual Statements including Statement No. 87, Leases, Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, and Statement No. 84, Fiduciary Activities.
-GASB 92 will be effective for the Sewer Fund beginning with its year ending December 31, 2022 or when the Statement referred to is implemented, whichever is earlier.
+GASB Statement Impact GASB Statement No. 92, Omnibus 2020 ("GASB 92") Aims to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB statements.
+More comparable reporting will improve the usefulness of information for users of state and local government financial statements.
+Certain elements of GASB 92 were effective in fiscal year 2020 and the adoption of the certain elements had no impact on the financial statements.
+The remainder of GASB 92 will be effective for the Sewer Fund beginning with its year ending December 31, 2022.